Find Healthcare Schools

 Geographic Diversity

-Students from other countries are interested in Other Clinical/Medical Laboratory Science and Allied Professions, too.
-About 5.1% of those with this major are international students.
+Other Clinical/Medical Laboratory Science and Allied Professions appeals to people across the globe.
+About 1.2% of those with this major are international students.

-Some degrees associated with other clinical/medical laboratory science and allied professions may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Some careers associated with other clinical/medical laboratory science and allied professions require an advanced degree while some may not even require a bachelor’s.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for other clinical/medical laboratory science and allied professions careers below.